Coronavirus deaths climb by record 120 in single day, pass 4,000

 Age breakdown

-Twenty-two people from 25 to 34 also have died from the virus.
+Twenty-three people from 25 to 34 also have died from the virus.
 The oldest is a 108-year-old women from Miami-Dade.
-A total of 1,370 people 85 and older have died in the state from the virus, an increase of 21 in one day.
+A total of 1,413 people 85 and older have died in the state from the virus, an increase of 43 in one day.

-Ninety-four percent of the fatalities are 55 and older and 64 percent 75 and older – figures that have stayed consistent through the pandemic.
+Ninety-two percent of the fatalities are 55 and older, a drop of 2 percentage points in one day, and 63 percent 75 and older, a decrease of 1 point.
+Until Thursday, the figure for 55 and older had not dipped below 93 percent.
 A smaller percentage of older people have tested positive – 26 percent age 55 and older and 7 percent 75 and older.

 Cities